brockboland/Homebrew/35-ChocolateMilkStout/README.md

 # Chocolate Milk Stout
-This was a partial mash kit from [Northern Brewer](https://www.northernbrewer.com/products/chocolate-milk-stout-extract-kit)
+This was a partial mash kit from [Northern Brewer](https://www.northernbrewer.com/products/chocolate-milk-stout-extract-kit).

+This fermented on the cool side, because I don't have a heater for my ferm chamber and it's getting chilly out.

 ## Recipe
 Grain bill: